Lifeguard Training and Certification in Cayuga County

 Lifeguarding in Cayuga County: Long-Term Career Options

-Although many view lifeguarding as a summer job for students, it can develop into a long-term profession.
-Year-round employment is available at indoor pools, aquatic centers, fitness facilities, and university pools.
-Lifeguards can also pursue additional certifications to advance into positions such as:
+Although many view lifeguarding as a summer job, it can grow into a long-term profession.
+Year-round employment opportunities may be available at indoor pools, aquatic centers, fitness facilities, and university pools.
+With additional training and experience, lifeguards can advance into roles such as:

 • Water Safety Instructor